witedev/octExtractor/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ##  Contact
-For any questions or suggestions, please open an issue on GitHub or contact me at (https://www.linkedin.com/in/jes%C3%BAs-blanco-p%C3%A9rez-9843b2205/)
+For any questions or suggestions, please open an issue on GitHub or contact me at [LinkedIn](https://www.linkedin.com/in/jes%C3%BAs-blanco-p%C3%A9rez-9843b2205/)

+## Credits
+I want to give credit to the [inspiring repository](https://github.com/marksgraham/OCT-Converter/) for providing valuable ideas and inspiration for this project.